Enthronement: Spain

 No monarch of Spain has been physically crowned since John I of Castile and Ferdinand I of Aragon.
 Instead, the new monarch appears at the Cortes, where he or she takes a formal oath to uphold the Constitution.
 Although the crown is visibly present at the ceremony, it is never actually placed on the monarch's head.
 Five days after his visit to the Cortes, Spanish King Juan Carlos I attended an "Enthronement Mass" at the Church of San Jerónimo el Real in Madrid.
 Accompanied by his wife Sofia, he was escorted beneath a canopy to a set of thrones set up near the high altar.
 Following the service, the King and queen returned to the palace, where they greeted the people from the balcony, reviewed troops, and attended a formal banquet.

 Historically, Castilian coronations were performed at Toledo, or in the Church of St Jerome at Madrid, with the king being anointed by the archbishop of Toledo.
 The monarch assumed the royal sword, sceptre, crown of gold and the apple of gold, after receiving his anointing.
 Aragonese coronations were performed at Zaragoza by the Archbishop of Tarragona.

 Sweden

 In Sweden, no monarch has been crowned since Oscar II in 1873.
-King Carl XVI Gustaf was enthroned in a simple ceremony at the throne room of the Royal Palace in Stockholm on September 19, 1973.
-The regalia were displayed on cushions to the right and left of the royal Silver Throne, but were never held by the King, who made an accession speech, which was the main purpose of the undertaking.
+Kings Carl XVI Gustaf and Gustaf VI Adolf have instead just been enthroned in a simple ceremony in Rikssalen at the Royal Palace in Stockholm on 19 September 1973 and 30 October 1950 respectively.
+The regalia were displayed on cushions to the right and left of the royal Silver Throne, but were never worn by the King, who made an accession speech, which was the main purpose of the undertaking.